 8. Sport and wellbeing (Elena and Jina Tanton, Wellbeing and Health Coordinator, Warwick Sport): In this session, students will explore the role of sport and physical activity in relation to wellbeing.
 Before analysing the theoretical underpinning, students will take part in a simple mood rating task before and after participating in an ‘out of the classroom’ ‘mindful’ physical activity (e.g. Yoga and/or Tai Chi) and a higher intensity physical activity (i.e. circuits, boxercise).
 Students will use this experience to reflect on the immediate and short-term impact of physical activity on mood and the role of regular physical activity for promoting wellbeing and the relationships between wellbeing and physical activity, exercise and sport.

 9. Can Art help Wellbeing?
 (Elena and Emma O'Brien, Warwick Arts Centre): Emma will be looking at ways that creativity and visual arts can be used as an outlet for everyone to create a positive mental attitude, and mental wellbeing on a day to day basis.
 At the beginning of the session, students will be directly involved in a practical workshop that will help them to understand this particular relationship while also reflecting on their personal experience.

-Students that desire, will have the opportunity to use again the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS) for positively assessing their wellbeing at the end of the course.
+Students that desire, will have the opportunity to use again the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS) for positively assessing their wellbeing at the end of the courseLink opens in a new window.

 1- 1500 (15 CATS) word academic writing piece OR 2-4 minute video plus 400 word commentary.
 Traditional style essays, as well as essays that reflect scientific writing (i.e. scientific article style), will be welcome.
 (50%)